 In 1988, the focus was on paper records since there were no cloud drives or massive data exchange that year as there is now.
 Needless to say, the digital revolution required privacy reforms.

-The first change in these updates was covered organizations.
-While the updates in 2000 changed the law so it applied to private companies, the latest developments expanded that net further.
+A noteworthy change from this update was centered around covered organizations.
+While the updates in 2000 changed the law so it applied to private companies, the 2014 developments expanded that net further.

-Covered entities now include any company of any size with a gross income of AUD $3M.
+Covered entities now included any company of any size with a gross income of AUD $3M.

-Companies may fall under the duties of the Act even if they do not meet the revenue standard.
+Companies may fall under the duties of the Australia Privacy Act even if they do not meet the revenue standard.
 These exceptions include:

 The other change to the law included expanding the 11 IPPs to 13 Australian Privacy Principles or APPs.
 These prove handy for guiding your entity to compliance.
 While the 13 new principles are similar to the original 11, they do a better job of taking the digital age into account.